-The importance of looking after our gut has been thrown into the spotlight thanks to an explosion of studies into the role that our gut and its microbiome play in our overall health.
+The popularity of fermented foods – such as sauerkraut – and drinks rich in friendly bacteria – such as kombucha – has grown, thanks in part to an explosion of studies into the role that our gut and its microbiome play in our overall health.

 One of the questions I get asked most often is ‘How do I make my own Sauerkraut?’
 This is great for me as it’s one of the techniques I love to teach the most!
 A lot of people think it is too hard, too time consuming or that they need special equipment.
 Some are are simply scared of doing it wrong and getting sick from it (I had each and every one of those blocks too!)